 A meta-analysis of all randomized trials of PCI in patients with SCLC who achieved a complete or near-complete response to induction chemotherapy (alone or combined with thoracic irradiation) showed a statistically significant improvement in survival in patients treated with PCI (20.7% at 3 years vs 15.3% in those not given PCI).
 The survival improvement with PCI was seen in all patient subgroups, regardless of age, stage of disease, type of induction treatment, or performance status.
 Approximately 85% of the patients included in the meta-analysis had limited disease, and recommendations for use of PCI have been applied generally to this subgroup.
 One randomized trial, however, suggests benefit for PCI in patients with responding extensive disease as well.

 Given the high incidence of symptomatic brain metastases and the relatively short survival following this event in patients with extensive SCLC, the European Organisation for Research and Treatment of Cancer (EORTC) randomized 286 patients after response to chemotherapy to receive PCI or not.
-Irradiation reduced the risk of symptomatic brain metastases, with a hazard ratio of 0.27 (95% confidence interval, 0.16 to 0.44; P < .001).
+Irradiation reduced the risk of symptomatic brain metastases, with a hazard ratio of 0.27 (95% CI, 0.16–0.44; P < .001).
 The cumulative incidence of brain metastases was reduced from 40% in the control group to 15% within 1 year of follow-up.
 From the time of randomization, patients who were irradiated had an approximate 2-month increase in median survival (6.7 months vs 5.4 months) and double the 1-year survival rate (27% vs 13%); progression-free survival was less affected (14.7 weeks vs 12 weeks).
 PCI was reasonably well tolerated, with expected acute effects of headache, nausea and vomiting, and fatigue.
 Irradiated patients were more frequently given chemotherapy at the time of extracranial disease progression (68% vs 45%).
 Furthermore, only 59% of patients in the control group who developed brain metastases were treated with whole-brain irradiation.
 These latter factors may have contributed to the observed survival differences.
 Of note, brain imaging was not required for enrollment in this study.